Tirasz/transpy/README.md

 4. Merge the transformed code with the source code, replacing the old structures with the transformed ones.
     1. Maybe this way I can minimize the collateral damage that ast.unparse can potentially cause.

-## How to try:
-0. Make sure you are using a Python 3.10+ interpeter.
-1. Dump all the files in the repo into a folder.
-2. Make a test.py, fill it with test cases.
-3. Run 'python analyzer.py'
-4. Check newly made 'to_transform.py' file to see if it recognized the correct cases.
-5. Run 'python transformer.py'
-6. Check newly made 'transformed.py' file to see if it correctly transformed the structures.